royal0721/secure-coding-demo-app/README.md

 ### Notes:
 When running Nginx, make sure you don't have multiple instances running.
 If you do, you might encounter issues like receiving a 404 error when accessing your API.

+## Optional [For those who don't want to set up Nginx]
+If you don't want to use Nginx and simply want to bundle your frontend static files together into a single directory, you can try setting it up manually as well.